kareltucek/lamatko/README.md

 # lamatko
-Cipher contest tool that tries to break ciphers based on positional numbering systems - the core library.
+Cipher contest tool that tries to break ciphers based on positional numbering systemsy.
+This is just the core library, without any frontend.

 # Getting started